thecodeteam/ecs-cf-service-broker/README.md

 ## Build

-To build, make sure that you have a Java 8 runtime environment, and use Gradle.
+To build, make sure you have a Java 8 runtime environment, and use Gradle.

 ```
 # The ecs-simulator starts automatically when the test-suite is run